AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 sailop scan ./src

-# Output: Score, grade, dimension breakdown, top issues
+# Output: score, grade, dimension breakdown, top issues

 # Transform: apply fixes to specific files